plumsily/f1-new-tab/README.md

 <img src="src/screenshots/f1-screenshot10.png">

 This app was inspired by various other Chrome new tab replacers that display aesthetic backgrounds.
 Additionally, I wanted to serve relevant info related to F1 races at a quick glance.
 The combination of those motivations resulted in a page that automatically displays the next upcoming race on the schedule.
+Race info is obtained via the Ergast Developer API.
 Features include:

 - Countdown to upcoming races
 - Several wallpaper quality backgrounds